 Mr. Connor, who has over 38 years of experience in international shipping and logistics, began his career at United States Lines in 1981, followed by Crowley Maritime in 1987, prior to joining Wallenius Lines in 1994.
 In addition to roles in the USA, Chris’ career path brought him to Hong Kong, Taiwan, the Netherlands, and finally to Norway as CEO of WWL.
 Since September 2017, Mr. Connor has been a Board Member at The Pasha Group and, since June 2018 Chairman of the Business Advisory Board at Xylyx Bio.

 Mr. Connor is a member of the National Association of Corporate Directors (NACD), where he earned a Board Governance Fellowship designation in March 2017.
 He has served as a keynote speaker and panelist for several national summits including Automotive Supply Chain Congress and The Economist World Ocean Summit.
 In 2013, Automotive Supply Chain Magazine named Mr. Connor Logistician of the Year.
 Mr. Connor is a graduate of Villanova University, Villanova, PA.

 KEVIN TRAVER, Vice President ofBusiness Development

-Ms. Martino serves as AAPA’s Vice President of Membership and Sponsorship, where she is responsible for the engagement of the Association’s membership by implementing two of AAPA’s five strategic plan goals: relevance and relationship building in addition to sponsorship development.
-Meredith oversees the creation and delivery of industry content through the Association's publications, digital media and key industry conferences.
-She also directs AAPA’s utilization of its engagement management system, iMIS 20.
+Mr. Traver serves as AAPA’s Vice President of Membership and Sponsorship, where he is responsible for the engagement of the Association’s membership by implementing two of AAPA’s five strategic plan goals: relevance and relationship building in addition to sponsorship development.